oracle-livelabs/developer/db-application-development/adb-with-wallet/adb-with-wallet.md

     ![Autonomous Databases console.](./images/no-adb-instances.png "Autonomous Databases console. ")

 <if type="freetier">
-1. You can see your current default **region** in the top, right hand corner of the page.
+1. You can see your current default **region** in the top right-hand corner of the page.
     ![Select region on the far upper-right corner of the page.](./images/region-select.png " ")
 </if>